 During construction, the Society invited states and private organizations to donate stones that could be used for the construction of the Washington Monument.
 Problems arose when a stone was donated by Pope Pius IX.
 An anti-Catholic American party, the Know-Nothings, stole the stone and took over control of the Washington National Monument Society.
-Congress, which was to donate $200,000 for the construction refused to fund the politicized Society.
-Public support for the monument started to dwindle and the Know Nothings were unable to collect money to finish the obelisk.
+Congress, which was to donate $200,000 for the construction, refused to fund the politicized Society.
+Public support for the monument started to dwindle, and the Know Nothings were unable to collect money to finish the obelisk.
 In 1858, they returned the ownership of the project back to the original supporters of the Society but due to the outbreak of the Civil War, construction of the monument was halted.
 Only 152 feet / 46 meters was completed.

 In 1876, at the centennial of the Declaration of Independence, Congress approved a contribution of $200,000.
-The design of the monument was simplified: it was decided the colonnade would not be built and the obelisk would keep the proportions of a standard Egyptian obelisk.
+The design of the monument was simplified: it was decided the colonnade would not be built, and the obelisk would keep the proportions of a standard Egyptian obelisk.
 In 1879 construction resumed under the supervision of Lt.
 Colonel Thomas L. Casey and four years later the monument was completed.
 The rather flat top was changed into a pyramidal one.
-The tip of the pyramid top was made in aluminum, at the time a rare and precious metal.
+The tip of the pyramid top was made of aluminum, at the time a rare and precious metal.

-The point at which construction was halted in 1858 is still visible as a different quarry was used after the resumption of the works.
+The point at which construction was halted in 1858 is still visible, as a different quarry was used after the resumption of the works.
 The stones above 152ft have a darker tone of color than the original ones.